zexcryy/zexcryy/README.md

 - 👋 Hi, I’m @zexcryy
-- 👀 I’m interested in lua coding, skateboarding, and playing video games.
+- 👀 I’m interested in lua coding.
-- 🌱 I’m currently learning a tre flip on a skateboard, and how to code better lua.
+- 🌱 I’m currently learning how to code better lua.
-- 📫 How to reach me, zexcryy#0493 on Discord.
+- 📫 How to reach me, ashton#0493 on Discord.

 <!---
 zexcryy/zexcryy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.